MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 When you activate some or all of your workloads to use the new permission model, the roles and permissions for these workloads are fully controlled by the Microsoft Defender XDR Unified RBAC model in the Microsoft Defender portal.

-In this task you´ll explore the page where workloads are activated.
+In this task you'll explore the page where workloads are activated.

 1. You should still be logged into the Microsoft Defender portal and be in the **Permissions and roles** page.
 You should see the custom role you just created.

-1. Note the information in the gray banner, Some of the roles aren't applicable yet, because you haven't activate all workloads.
+1. Note the information in the gray banner, Some of the roles aren't applicable yet, because you haven't activated all workloads.
 Select **Activate workloads**.

 1. Note the description under **Activate unified role-based access control**.
 When you activate some or all of your workloads to use the new permission model, the roles and permissions for these workloads are fully controlled by the Microsoft Defender XDR Unified RBAC model in the Microsoft Defender portal.